 The grievant has requested a ruling on whether her January 24, 2008 grievance with the Department of Corrections (DOC or Agency) qualifies for a hearing.
 In addition, the grievant claims that the agency has failed to comply with the grievance process (1) by refusing to provide her with documents relative to her January 24th grievance; (2) by failing to address her claims of discrimination and retaliation in the management resolution steps; and (3) because the agency head did not render his qualification decision within the mandated 5 workdays.
-Because there is an issue of compliance with the document procedures of the grievance process, this ruling will address the qualification issue.1
+Because there is an issue of compliance with the document procedures of the grievance process, this ruling will address only the compliance issues and a forthcoming ruling will address the qualification issue.